LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > It would help if you could explain how a mutator like negate-cond actually leads to a program
 > that has more type-level mistakes than before.
 It does not seem to me this part of the code
 > itself will now fail, but that changing the conditions makes certain previously excluded paths in the code feasible.

+Thanks for pointing this out, we will expand the explanation and examples of mutators in the final paper.
 In the specific cases of `negate-cond` and `force-cond`, these mutators lead to type-level mistakes when the program uses occurrence typing.
 For example, they could both lead to a mistake in a program like this:
 ```